ceph/ceph/doc/radosgw/notifications.rst

 - User: name of the user that created the topic
 - Name: name of the topic
 - EndPoinjtAddress: the push-endpoint URL
+- if endpoint URL contain user/password information, request must be made over HTTPS.
+Topic get request will be rejected if not
 - EndPointArgs: the push-endpoint args
 - EndpointTopic: the topic name that should be sent to the endpoint (mat be different than the above topic name)
 - TopicArn: topic ARN